taeastmo/16BMB_manual/docs/source/sample_removal.rst

 |

-   5. Re-activate the rotation stage axis by toggling :guilabel:`Enable` in the "Aerotech Rotary Stage Axis Control" menu.
+   5. AFTER LOWERING THE LOCKING PIN, Re-activate the rotation stage axis by toggling :guilabel:`Enable` in the "Aerotech Rotary Stage Axis Control" menu.
 Then, on the beamline control screen, click the rotation stage's :guilabel:`Home Pos.` button to align the PE press sample stages with the beamline coordinate system.

 .. figure:: /images/sample_removal/rot_axis_home.png
    :alt: Rot_stage_homed